 Colonial Life and its employees teamed up to contribute more than $2.4 million across the region last year.

-“Our employees continue to demonstrate their commitment to community service by giving their time, talents and financial resources,” said Colonial Life President and CEO Tim Arnold.
-“While hundreds of our employees give of themselves to our company-sponsored efforts, they are also very active in their own communities on their own time as well.”
+“Our employees demonstrate their commitment to community service by giving their time, talents and financial resources,” said Colonial Life President and CEO Tim Arnold.
+“It’s an important part of our culture and one of the reasons Colonial Life has repeatedly been named one of the best places to work in South Carolina.”